-Releasing Child Soldiers in South Sudan
+More Child Soldiers Released in South Sudan

-After the ceremony, the children will move into a transit center, where they will receive medical screening and continued psychosocial support.
-They will remain at the center for three months, and then, where possible, will be reunited with their families and begin to be reintegrated into their communities.
+After the ceremony, the children will move into a transit center, where they will receive medical screening and psycho-social support.
+They will remain at the center for three months, and then, where possible, the children will be reunited with their families and begin a reintegration into their communities.